exasol/row-level-security/doc/system_requirements.md

 If a table contains both roles restrictions and tenants restrictions, both of them are applied.
 To access the data a user needs:
     1. To be the right tenant.
-    2. To have the right role.
+    2. To be assigned to at least one of the roles that the data owner granted access to.

 Covers: